karenlyz/DevDataProducts/index.md

 widgets     : []            # {mathjax, quiz, bootstrap}
 mode        : selfcontained # {standalone, draft}
 ---page 2

+## The idea

+- How tall your child will be when they grow up?
+- The height of a person is determined by a combination of many factors, such as genetics, nutrition, etc.
+- However, genetics has been suggested by some studies to contribute 60%-80% to a person's height.
+- We have built a model to estimate child height based on parent height.

+---
 ## Data Set

 This preditcion algorithm uses galton data set in the library UsingR.